PEXANE2/azure-docs.tr-tr/articles/data-factory/connector-amazon-simple-storage-service.md

 ### <a name="other-format-dataset"></a>Diğer biçim veri kümesi

-**Orc/JSON biçiminde**Amazon S3 öğesinden veri kopyalamak için aşağıdaki özellikler desteklenir:
+**Orc biçimindeki**Amazon S3 öğesinden veri kopyalamak için aşağıdaki özellikler desteklenir:

 | Özellik | Açıklama | Gerekli |
 |:--- |:--- |:--- |